Factbox: A breach of Iran nuclear deal could trigger sanctions snapback

-(Reuters) - Iran could within days breach part of its 2015 nuclear deal with world powers, a move that could eventually culminate in the return of all international sanctions on the country.
+(Reuters) - Iran has breached the limit of its enriched uranium stockpile set in a 2015 deal with major powers, Foreign Minister Mohammad Javad Zarif said on Monday, according to the ISNA news agency.
+Exceeding the limit could culminate in the return of all international sanctions on Tehran.

-Diplomats said on Thursday Iran could soon exceed a cap on low-enriched uranium.
-The limit was agreed as part of the nuclear deal that lifted most international sanctions on Iran in return for curbs on its atomic activities.
+The International Atomic Energy agency said its inspectors were verifying whether Iran had accumulated more enriched uranium than allowed.

-Russia and China are allies of Iran and unlikely to make such a move.
+The other remaining signatories, Russia and China, are allies of Iran and unlikely to make such a move.

 U.S. President Donald Trump unilaterally withdrew from the deal last year, arguing it did not do enough to restrict Iran’s nuclear program and failed to address Iran’s missile program and its support for proxy forces in the Middle East.